codus/rest_api/README.md

 ## Usage

 Every request must be made through the RestApi.request object.
-And the expeted response must be in JSON format.
+And the expected response must be in JSON format.
 Then it will be parsed to a ruby hash.

 ```ruby
 RestApi.request.my_request_method(arguments)